Policy Brief

 • Also in June 2022, EPA issued final drinking water health advisories for two other types of PFAS –perfluorobutane sulfonic acid and its potassium salt (PFBS) and hexafluoropropylene oxide (HFPO) dimer acid and its ammonium salt (GenX Chemicals).
 The advisory level for PFBS is set at 2,000 ppt and at 10ppt for GenX Chemicals, both of which are above EPA’s level of detection.

 • In September 2022, EPA published a proposed rule to designate two types of per- (perfluorooctanoic acid(PFOA) and perfluorooctanesulfonic acid (PFOS)) and polyfluoroalkyl substances (PFAS) as hazardous under the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA), better known as Superfund.
-EPA intends to publish a final rule in August 2023.
+In June 2023, EPA announced that the final CERCLA rule has been delayed from August 2023 to Spring 2024.

 • This proposed rule could place an economic burden on counties, as PFAS is often suspended in the environment and leads to accumulation in water systems and waste facilities.
 Given the ubiquity of PFOA and PFOS, county governments, water utilities and landfills could be subject to the rule’s reporting and financial liability requirements.